amitHarwani/behavioural_biometric/RUN_NOTES.md

 Epoch 18: 19.1552 | 14.4487
 **Epoch 19: 17.7967 | 13.3554**

+Observation: Setting learning rate to a constant of 1e-4 after warmup of 20%/2epochs, makes it smooth with slight bumps, But it takes
+20 epochs to get to 13% eer

-# Run 6 - Linear warmup to 1e-3 (20% - epochs), and stay there - No gradient clipping:
+# Run 6 - Linear warmup to 1e-3 (20% - 2 epochs), and stay there - No gradient clipping:
+4 classes 4 samples - (128 Actual Batch Size)
 Epoch 0: 23.7832 | 20.6077
 Epoch 1: 21.2346 | 16.9010
 Epoch 2: 20.7503 | 15.5836